Vehicle malfunction sparked Southern California wildfire

 The blaze began as two adjacent fires in a rural area near the city of Beaumont, about 85 miles (137 kilometers) east of downtown Los Angeles.

-One home and two outbuildings were destroyed, California fire officials said.
-No injuries were reported.
+Five buildings had been destroyed, including at least one home, authorities said.
+One firefighter was treated for an injury and returned to work.

 In Northern California, evacuations were ordered after a wildfire that sparked Sunday afternoon spread quickly and burned near homes near the East Park Reservoir in Colusa County.
-Complicating firefighters’ efforts were temperatures in the area north of Sacramento were expected to hit the upper 90s (around 36 Celsius) by Monday afternoon.
+Complicating firefighters’ efforts were temperatures in the area north of Sacramento climbed to 98 degrees (37 Celsius) by Monday afternoon.
+The fire was 40% contained.

 On California’s central coast, a fire in San Luis Obispo County was 60% contained Monday after burning more than 2 square miles (6 square kilometers) of brush east of the community of Santa Margarita.
 Two structures were destroyed but officials said it was unclear whether they were homes.